motorsportsresearch/atlas-public/docs/index.md

 * Enables a consistent experience across model years and variants with an intelligent calibration cross-application function

 ## Get Involved
 Atlas is in active development.
-If you're interested in getting involved in the effort to make ECU reverse engineering and recalibrating modern vehicles free and accessible, consider dropping by the Atlas [Discord server](https://discord.gg/{{ site.socials.discord }}) or donating today!
+If you're interested in getting involved in the effort to make ECU reverse engineering and recalibrating modern vehicles free and accessible, consider dropping by the Atlas [Discord server](https://discord.gg/{{ site.socials.discord }}){% if site.paypal.donations == true %} or donating today{% endif %}!

 {% if site.paypal.donations == true %}
 ## Donate